Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

-ttt_killer_spawn_weight                     1       // The weight assigned to spawning the killer ttt_zombie_spawn_weight                     1       // The weight assigned to spawning the zombie ttt_madscientist_spawn_weight               1       // The weight assigned to spawning the mad scientist
+ttt_killer_spawn_weight                     1       // The weight assigned to spawning the killer ttt_zombie_spawn_weight                     1       // The weight assigned to spawning the zombie ttt_madscientist_spawn_weight               1       // The weight assigned to spawning the mad scientist ttt_shadow_spawn_weight                     1       // The weight assigned to spawning the shadow
 // (Note: Each role is limited to one player per round.)

 // Individual Role Minimum Player Requirements